 Mexico has been in the news a lot lately, unfortunately not very much of it good.
 We’ve all heard about the drug war being waged on the Mexican border and the countless number of murders, deaths, and collateral damage suffered as a result.
 We’ve also heard stories about the H1N1 virus, how it reportedly originated in Mexico and the many mistruths about it being widespread and virulent throughout the country.

-I have a family trip planned to Cancun in thirty-two days.
-While I’m naturally concerned for the safety and well-being of my family members and myself, I’m not worried about my upcoming vacation – a much needed getaway – in the very least.
-Hopefully the information presented below will help dispel many of the untruths, rumors and public opinion about traveling to Mexico and ease the fears of others planning their vacation to this very beautiful and safe country.
+I have a family trip planned for Cancun in thirty-two days.
+While I’m naturally concerned about the safety and well-being of my family members and myself, I’m not worried about my upcoming vacation – a much-needed getaway – at the very least.
+Hopefully, the information presented below will help dispel many of the untruths, rumors, and public opinion about traveling to Mexico and ease the fears of others planning their vacation to this very beautiful and safe country.

 The easiest rule to remember when traveling to Mexico, or any foreign country for that matter, is to stay alert and remain aware of your surroundings.
 Crimes against women should be a special concern, as many of the violent crimes that occur in Mexico involve rape.
 Whether you are a man or a woman, you should not stray out alone in Mexico, especially at night.
 A moonlit walk on the beach, though it sounds romantic, should be avoided.
 Stay on resort property or visit well-lit public places with others in your party, if possible.
 Place valuables in your hotel safe.
 Avoid using out-of-the-way ATM’s, especially at night.
 Put simply, exercise common sense, understand the local laws, and research your destination and activities as much as possible and you’ll return home safely with fond memories of your vacation.

-* If you need the help of the police, ask for La turista policia.
+- If you need the help of the police, ask for tourist police.
 Tourist police are reported to be friendlier and more helpful than traffic and metropolitan police.